BeneathTheInk/couchdb-jwt-auth-server/README.md

 --secret <secret>       The secret used to sign JWTs.
 This should match the
-                        raw value CouchDB server has set for jwt_auth.hs_secret (Note: hs_secret is base64 encoded in CouchDB's config) --expire <exp>          Time in seconds for JWT expiration.
+                        raw value CouchDB server has set for jwt_auth.hs_secret (Note: hs_secret is base64 encoded in CouchDB's config) --expiresIn <exp>       Time in seconds for JWT expiration.
 Default is 300 (5 min) --session.store <name>  The library to use for storing session data.
 There are two built in options: memory and couch.
 Additional session options can be passed using the dot syntax.